 It is time.
 You have probably had enough of your loved one’s addiction, and it’s time to put your foot down.
-There are a couple common tactics and ideas you should remember to say during the intervention.
+There are a couple of common tactics and ideas you should remember to say during the intervention.
 Remember, to always hate the disease and not the abuser.
-It’s crucial to understand what to say in an intervention and ensure everyone communicates properly.
-Beside communicating properly, always remember to have a plan.
+It’s crucial to understand what to say in intervention and ensure everyone communicates properly.
+Besides communicating properly, always remember to have a plan.
 Who will be present?
 What will be said?
 And make sure you go in with a goal in mind: getting help at an addiction treatment center at the conclusion of the intervention.

 Thank your loved one

 Probably not what you were expecting to read.
 At one time in life, your son, daughter, brother, sister, cousin, or friend made you happy.
 They might still, but you know the substance abuse creates fog in the brains.
 Remember all of the times they made you happy.
 If it’s your son, thank them for Mother’s Day cards.
 Think of their precious traits and good actions and state them out.

 The intention of saying feelings of gratitude during an intervention is to communicate value.
 Remind them they are valued, adored, and loved, rather than attacking them.
 It’s helpful to remember to diffuse situations, rather than attacking them.

 “You’re not alone”

 Remind your loved one no matter all the harm they have done, they will not be alone while getting help.
 Many addiction treatment centers offer family therapy to not only help the individual but help families as well.
 Family therapy ensures while the client is getting help, the families are as well.
 Many times hate occurs when dealing with addiction and it’s crucial to understand that the disease hurts everyone not just our clients.